BitlyTwiser/apprunner/README.md

 # Prerequisites/Setup:
 1. You DO need Tmux for this: https://github.com/tmux/tmux/wiki
+2. Download the release for your system: https://github.com/BitlyTwiser/apprunner/releases
-2. Fill out the yaml
+3. Fill out the yaml
 example:
 ```
 apps: